johannefranck/johannefranck.github.io/data.markdown

 </div>

 While some constituencies may appear geographically larger than others, this does not reflect population size.
 For instance, *Indre By* looks smaller on the map than *Tårnby*, but it has a significantly larger population.
 Additionally, it’s important to understand how seats (mandates) in the Danish Parliament (*Folketinget*) are allocated.
 Of the 179 seats (mandates), 175 are elected in Denmark, while 2 come from Greenland and 2 from the Faroe Islands.
 Parliamentary mandates are not tied to specific constituencies.
-Instead, 135 of the mandates are allocated directly in the 10 multi-member constituencies (like Københavns Storkreds) based on vote counts in each multi-member constituencies, hence all the constituencies of Copenhagen together contribute to the same pool of mandates from Copenhagen Storkreds.
+Instead, 135 of the mandates are allocated directly in the 10 multi-member constituencies (like Københavns Storkreds) based on vote counts in each multi-member constituencies, hence all the constituencies of Copenhagen together contribute to the same pool of mandates from Københavns Storkreds.
 The last 40 mandates are distributed nationally to ensure proportionality between a party’s total national vote share and the number of seats they hold (*Source: [ft.dk](https://www.ft.dk/da/folkestyret/valg-og-afstemninger/hvordan-man-stemmer)*).

 <br>